GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    :width: 500 px
    :align: center

+   Examples of Cartesian (left), circular (middle), and geo-vectors (right) for different attribute specifications.
+Note that both full and half arrow-heads can be specified, as well as no head at all.

 There are numerous attributes you can modify, including how the vector should be justified relative to the given point (beginning, center, or end), where heads (if any) should be placed, if the head should just be